What is Knee Osteoarthritis?

 Knee injuries put the cartilage at a higher risk of developing osteoarthritis.
 Hence, adequate warm-up before exercising and wearing protective gear such as a knee guard helps to prevent knee injury.
 If you have developed any sports injuries to the knees, get them treated early by an orthopaedic surgeon.

 We should take these preventive measures while our knees are still healthy.
 However, even if we develop mild or early knee osteoarthritis, we can still practise these measures to maintain good knee function and to prevent the osteoarthritis from worsening.

 - Physiotherapy and modification of activity

-Mild cases of knee pain can be treated by taking glucosamine either alone or in combination with chondroitin.
-Doctors also recommend injections of hyaluronic acid into the knee.
-Hyaluronic acid injections help mild to moderate osteoarthritis by providing lubrication as well as pain-relief to the arthritic knee.
+- Mild cases of knee pain can be treated by taking glucosamine either alone or in combination with chondroitin.
+For more severe cases, doctors can recommend injections of hyaluronic acid into the knee.
+Hyaluronic acid injections help mild to moderate osteoarthritis by providing lubrication as well as pain-relief to the stiff knee.
 These injections generally provide symptom relief for about 6 months to 1 year.

 If all the above treatments fail to work or if the disease is too severe, the only option is surgery.
 Total knee replacement surgery is the best option for these patients.

 For patients who are 55 years and above with severe osteoarthritis, total knee replacement surgery offers the best solution to relieve pain and to improve the patient’s function and quality of life.

 Knee replacement surgery offers very high success with minimal risks.
 The knee replacement can last 15 to 20 years and beyond if the operation is done accurately.
 Perfect accuracy in total knee replacement surgeries can now be consistently achieved by using computer-assisted surgery (CAS).
 CAS is the latest technology in knee replacement surgery that yields more accurate results compared to conventional knee replacement surgery.